Mechetel/rectify/readme.md

 ## Video

-In June 2016, I spoke at RubyC about Rectify and how it can be used to improve areas of your application.
+In June 2016, Andy Pike spoke at RubyC about Rectify and how it can be used to improve areas of your application.
 The full video and slides can be found here:

 [Building maintainable Rails apps - RubyC 2016](http://andypike.com/blog/conferences/rubyc-2016/)